nastyax0/Low-level-security_writeups/ret2libc.md

 So rather we aim to exploit a buffer overflow vulnerability, specifically designed to demonstrate ret2libc exploitation.
 The goal is to execute a system call that runs the command "/bin/sh" to spawn a shell.

-For this to work we have to find where system() and bin/sh are located, For the system its evident in secure function or we could
+For this to work we have to find where system() and bin/sh are located, then, I would set a breakpoint over ret in main(), (another method would be to find process id and attaching it and then running proc info mappings)
+For the system its evident in secure function or we could

 ```bash